Scionar/zap-server/README.md

 # :zap: Zap server
 Zap server is a game server for card game.
 Game is made with MVC model and talking between server and client is handled with web socket.

+Game works with one window watching and players playing in their own devices.
+Player throws card on table and which is watching screen.

+## Requirements
+* Redis 4.0 (Used in current development)
+* NodeJS version >=8.0.0 (With nvm in use, run `nvm use`)

 ## Development

+### Useful NPM scripts
 * Install dependencies

   `npm install`